 |Renfrew Elementary||Selkirk Elementary||Southlands Elementary||Strathcona Elementary||University Hill Elementary||Xpey Elementary|

-Read the latest news of the Program HERE and follow FuturePLAY on Twitter @FuturePLAY4 to learn more about all the STEAM-based learning activities lead by the amazing teachers.
+Read the latest news of the Program HERE or go to the submenu session to learn more about all the FuturePLAY spaces and the STEAM-based learning activities lead by the amazing teachers.

 You can HELP our FuturePLAY program